ozluna/meet-eco/README.md

 | MONGO_URI     |mongodb+srv://:@<cluster_name> -qtxun.mongodb.net/<database_name> ?retryWrites=true&w=majority |
 | SECRET KEY    | `<your_secret_key>`                 |

-* In the heroku dashboard, click "Deploy".
+* In the Heroku dashboard, click "Deploy".
 * Your application should now be deployed.
 ## **Credits**
 I used code institute instarctions to create  CRUD on Python.

-I used [Materialize](https://materializecss.com/) for the create and edit form as well as main page cards.
+I used [Materialize](https://materializecss.com/) for the "Create" and "Edit" forms as well as "Main Page" cards.
 All the vector images are taken from [freepik](https://www.freepik.com/free-photos-vectors/people)
-Canva has used to create the logo [Canva](https://www.canva.com/)
+Canva was used to create the logo [Canva](https://www.canva.com/)
-created event leaf icon is from Fontawsome [Fontawsome](https://fontawesome.com/)
+Event_categories leaf icon is from Fontawsome [Fontawsome](https://fontawesome.com/)
 For responsiveness I used [Boostrap](https://getbootstrap.com/)
 For fonts I used [Google Fonts](https://fonts.google.com/)

 ## **Acknowledgements**

-In the process of finishing this website I used many resources mainly, MDN web docs, W3Schools, Stack Overflow.
+In the process of finishing this website I used many resources, mainly; MDN web docs, W3Schools, Stack Overflow.
 Youtube channels such as Travers media, online resources [goalkicker](https://goalkicker.com), code institute videos and last but not least my mentor and tutors help.